Essential Oil FAQ (Frequently Asked Questions)

 Young Living essential oil bottles are labeled with directions for how that oil can be used.
 The directions vary based on location.
 Essential oils are used in aromatic diffusion, topical application, or dietary consumption.
 Please consult with the product label for appropriate use directions.

 2. I see the term “carrier oil” used in several places.
 What is a carrier oil, what does it do, and why should I use it?

-“Hot oils” are oils; when applied to the skin, can cause a hot or burning sensation.
+“Hot oils” are oils that; when applied to the skin, can cause a hot or burning sensation.
 Young Living recommends using a patch test procedure prior to first use.
-To perform a patch test, apply 1-2 drops of an essential oil to a patch of skin such as the forearm.
-Observe that area of skin over the course of 1-2 hours for any noticeable reaction; usually reactions occur within 5-10 minutes.
+To perform a patch test, apply 1-2 drops of essential oil to a patch of skin such as the forearm.
+Observe that area of skin over the course of 1-2 hours for any noticeable reaction; usually, reactions occur within 5-10 minutes.
 If you experience a hot or burning sensation or if you develop a rash, add V-6 carrier oil to the affected area as often as needed.

 4. What if I experience skin discomfort or irritation?

 If discomfort or irritation occurs, stop using the essential oil, and apply V-6 or other carrier oil to the affected area.
 Never use water in an attempt to flush the oil off the skin, as this may increase discomfort.

 If a rash occurs this may be a sign of detoxification; drink adequate water to encourage the release and removal of body toxins.
 Toxins present in petrochemical-based soaps and skin care products, detergents, and perfumes may trigger some of the detoxification reactions.
 Consider discontinuation of these agents if a reaction occurs.